MoniSwon/vulnerableproject/README.md

 http://vulnerableproject.test/api/getTodo?customerId=2 OR 1=1 : we get all the customer id

+*cors

+-> CORS is not configured

 Here folder which might me interesting to look if you are not familiar with Laravel :

 - app/Http/Controllers/AutthentificationController

 - routes/api.php

+- config/cors.php